-BLE trackers use BLE or Bluetooth Low Energy technology and they all connect to your smartphone to keep track of the location of your items, so any one of them will help you find your things.
-They can all also help you find your phone by making it ring.
+Bluetooth trackers use BLE or Bluetooth Low Energy technology and connect to your smartphone to help you find the location of your misplaced items.
+The finders will help you find your things as well as your phone by making them ring.

 When you think about it, Bluetooth trackers are an amazing piece of innovative tech.
 They use very little power and harness the smart part of your smartphone to keep track of your things, all at an affordable price.